Introduction

 When stress settles in as an environment, it does not act only on the emotional level; it consumes cognitive capacity.
 The mind begins to operate with less “free space” to evaluate scenarios, compare alternatives, and project consequences.
 This depletion does not eliminate rationality, but it shortens the time horizon within which financial decisions are made.

-Classic evidence from economic psychology shows that high cognitive load reduces the ability to plan for the long term.
+Research in economic psychology suggests that high cognitive load reduces the ability to plan for the long term.
 Experimental studies and field analyses synthesized by Mullainathan and Shafir indicate that under continuous pressure, individuals tend to prioritize choices that resolve immediate demands, even when they understand the benefits of waiting or comparing.
 The mechanism is not ignorance; it is attention hijacked by competing concerns.

 This effect intensifies in contexts of prolonged uncertainty.
 Economic well-being research shows that the persistent perception of instability can keep the mind in “vigilance mode,” reducing cognitive availability for complex decisions.
 The future stops being a clear space for planning and begins to be perceived as diffuse and risky, making the present relatively more attractive as a field of action.